-Prisma Cloud supports integration with enterprise directory services and identity providers so that you can simplify and secure access to the platform.
-Which identity provider will you use?
-How will you assign roles?
+Prisma Cloud supports integration with enterprise directory services and identity providers so that you can simplify and secure access to Platform.
+Users will receive access details from their SecOps/Security team once they have been granted access to the system.